 You can view the whitepaper here.

 6. We made an attempt to analyze and plot the city’s parcel-level data from the Open Data Portal to better understand current development capacity, commercial conversion potential, and (at a very rough-cut level) the extent of economically feasible “tear-down” activity under the proposed FLUM.
 You can see the analysis here.
 This is a work in progress, and we encourage people to look at the plots identified in their own neighborhood and let us know of errors and omissions.
-UPDATE 9/24: We added analysis of underutilized R-2 plots and subdivisible R-1 plots.
+UPDATE 9/24/21: We added analysis of underutilized R-2 plots and subdivisible R-1 plots.
+SUBSEQUENT UPDATE: MOre granular map of underutilized parcels is here

 7.We took a look, using city data, at multifamily housing production in the city and the city government’s success in getting affordable housing resources out of developers.
 The results were sobering.